AlbertMietus/DocIdeas.hg/README.rst

 All files and ideas are (C) Albert Mietus.
 You may:

-* read & study them
+* Read & study them
 * Use the ideas to improve your skills